Last Rebellion: Development

-The game was first announced on May 8, 2009 by Nippon Ichi Software for an October 2009 release.
-However it was announced on November 2, 2009 that the game would be delayed to an early 2010 release.
-On November 4, 2009 Nippon Ichi Software announced that the game would be released in Japan on January 28, 2010.
-On December 22, 2009 it was revealed that the game would be released in North America in February 2010.
-On January 16, 2010 it was announced that the game would be released in Europe on March 12, 2010 and would be published by Tecmo Koei.
+The game was first announced on May 8, 2009, by Nippon Ichi Software for an October 2009 release.
+However it was announced on November 2, 2009, that the game would be delayed to an early 2010 release.
+On November 4, 2009, Nippon Ichi Software announced that the game would be released in Japan on January 28, 2010.
+On December 22, 2009, it was revealed that the game would be released in North America in February 2010.
+On January 16, 2010, it was announced that the game would be released in Europe on March 12, 2010, and would be published by Tecmo Koei.

 Reception

 The game received "unfavorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one seven, two sixes, and one five for a total of 24 out of 40.

+The game was not profitable for Nippon Ichi, the publisher who had worked with Hit Maker on the game.
+Nippon Ichi CEO Sōhei Niikawa apologized about it in an interview with Dengeki Online, and said that it led to restructuring internally where some in-development projects of unclear quality were dropped to concentrate on fewer, better games.
 NIS America's president, Haru Akenaga, stated that the game was "not the kind of title we should release in the United States because of its quality", and that he felt "really sorry for our customers because we released that title".